Joe Exotic: Health problems

 Exotic claims that after wrecking his police cruiser in 1985, he was confined to a hospital for over a month, and then spent several years in rehabilitation.
 He also stated to have had four heart attacks during his career as a zookeeper.

 In April 2020, there were multiple cases of COVID-19 at Exotic's prison.
 For safety precautions, Exotic was moved from Grady County Jail in Oklahoma to Federal Medical Center and began a 14-day quarantine.
 Tiger King fans speculated that Exotic had COVID-19, but Dillon Passage confirmed to fans that he did not.

 In January 2021, he was reportedly suffering from an unverified medical condition.
 In March 2021, it was reported that he was suffering from a blood-immune disorder and was being denied treatment.

-On May 14, 2021, it was reported that Exotic had been diagnosed with prostate cancer, and approved testing to verify what stage it is in.
+On May 14, 2021, it was reported that Exotic had been diagnosed with prostate cancer, and had approved testing to establish what stage it was in.
 In August 2021, he said that his prostate cancer might have spread to his pelvis.
 In November, he said that he had an aggressive form of cancer, and has since been moved to Federal Medical Center, Butner in North Carolina for treatment.

+In October 2024, it was reported that Exotic had been quarantined at FMC Fort Worth due to an outbreak of scabies in a housing unit there.